-Chain- or belt-driven openers have been the two most popular options for homeowners interested in automating a garage door.
-However, that has changed with the recent development of screw-drive, jackshafts, and direct-drive openers.
+A screw drive garage door opener has been around for more than a century, but you may have never heard of them.
+But definitely, you have seen one in action.
+Meanwhile, chain- or belt-driven openers have been the two most popular options for homeowners interested in automating a garage door.
+However, that has changed with the recent development of screw drive, jackshafts, and direct-drive openers.
 As a result, there are now more alternatives to automating garage doors.
-In this post, we will discuss the advantages of one particular type: the screw-drive garage door opener.
+In this post, we will discuss the advantages of one particular type: the screw drive garage door opener.

-What Is a Screw Drive Garage Door Opener?
+What Is a Screw Type Garage Door Opener

-A screw-drive garage door opener produces the motion that opens and shuts the garage door.
+A screw drive garage door opener produces the motion that opens and shuts the garage door.
 This type of opener relies on a threaded bar that is similar to the threaded bar of a screw.
-When the door is opened, the threaded bar rotates in one direction; when the door is closed, it turns in the opposite direction.
+When you open the door, the threaded bar rotates in one direction.
+When the door is closed, it turns in the opposite direction.
 The motorized door opener uses a trolley to move the door along a threaded steel rod.
 The pushing and pulling forces differ significantly from chain and belt drive openers.

-There are a few reasons why screw-drive garage door openers typically work better than belt or chain-drive garage door openers.
-First of all, there are fewer moving parts, which means that screws do not wear down quickly, and there is less chance of them becoming jammed.
-Additionally, because there are no links between the door and the motor, screw-drive door openers are often much quieter than chain-drive garage door openers
+There are a few reasons why screw-driven garage door openers typically work better than belt or chain-drive garage door openers.
+First of all, there are fewer moving parts.
+This simple anatomy means that screws do not wear down quickly and they are less likely to become jammed.
+Additionally, there are no links between the door and the motor.
+As a result, screw drive door openers are often much quieter than chain-drive garage door openers.

-Finally, because there is very little play in the system, the door rises and lowers smoothly – which is not always true with chain-drive garage doors.
-This feature can make these openers more ideal for garage doors in warm climates where temperature fluctuations can be a problem.
-However, screw-drive garage door openers typically cost a little more than belt or chain drive openers.
+Finally, because there is very little play in the system, the door rises and lowers smoothly.
+Such a thing is not always true with chain-drive garage doors.
+This feature can make these openers more ideal for garage doors in warm climates where temperature fluctuations are a problem.
+However, screw drive garage door openers typically cost a little more than belt or chain drive openers.

-In contrast, screw-drive opener motors are generally more durable, so damage is less likely to occur over time.
-Some users say screw-drive garage door openers are noisier than belt-driven openers.
-However, the recent improvements in temperature sensitivity and loudness have made them one of the most popular types of garage door openers.
+Screw drive opener motors are generally more durable, so damage is less likely to occur over time.
+Some users say a screw drive garage door opener is noisier than a belt-driven opener.
+However, the recent improvements in temperature sensitivity and loudness have made them one of the most popular types of openers.

-Additionally, screw-drive openers are typically much faster than belt-driven openers; opening a door can happen in just 10 to 12 inches, compared to 6- to 8-in. seconds for a traditional belt drive opener.
-The screw-drive garage door opener is a more efficient type of garage door opener and uses less energy to operate.
+Additionally, screw-driven openers are typically much faster than belt-driven openers.
+Opening a door can happen in just 10 to 12 inches per second.
+A traditional belt drive opener usually takes 6 to 8 inches per second.
+As a result, the screw drive garage door opener is more efficient and uses less energy.
 It also has fewer moving parts, which makes it more reliable and easier to maintain.